 Color Scheme and Theme

-A good place to start is by choosing a color palette and theme that resonates with you.
-Do you feel drawn to natural elements and earth tone colors?
+A good place to start with yout camper van decor is by choosing a color palette and theme that resonates with you.
+Do you feel drawn to natural elements and earth-tone colors?
 Do you want a fun and funky vibe with lots of patterns and bright colors?
-You can be an original or traditional as you want here.
+You can be as original or traditional as you want here.
 Coordinate your decor elements, such as cushions, curtains, wall art, and upholstery, to match your chosen theme.

 Aesthetic refers to the overall visual style and atmosphere created within the interior and exterior of a camper van.
 This aesthetic can vary widely based on personal preferences and design trends.
 Here are a few popular camper van aesthetics if you’re looking for inspo: